 The first step ahead of any digital transformation project is to set up the governance framework that accounts for much more than just “bringing all the data together so that you can set up reports.”
 Can you map the data’s origins?
 Ensure data quality?
 Have you considered distribution procedures?
 Without any prior experience on a big data project, you may have a hard time envisioning everything that goes into proper data governance.

 2. Data security

 I’m sure most CISOs are like me; the moment I hear the term “data lake,” my brain switches to risk-computing mode.
-Hopefully, your CISO is one a modern security executive who will do the best to manage that risk while pushing your project forward, but the security requirements might still seem overwhelming.
-In the end, your IT department will likely spend more time setting up the security safeguards in your new analytical solution than actually implementing the solution.
+Hopefully, your CISO is a modern security executive who will do their best to manage that risk while pushing your project forward, but the security requirements might still seem overwhelming.
+In the end, your IT department will likely spend more time setting up the security safeguards in your new analytical solution than actually implementing it.

 3. Privacy and regulatory considerations

 In a world of tightening privacy regulations, combining data from different sources into a single data lake might seem like a nightmare.
 The question of “who has access and why” is still important, but you should also be assessing the increased risks as you add additional sources of data.
 Can your internal procedures spot a change and trigger the DPIA mandated by GDPR?
 What if a new privacy regulation pops up?
 While we are waiting for CCPA to come into effect in January, Nevada’s Privacy Law SB 200 got introduced, giving companies only 90 days to comply, and the Empire State lawmakers are determined to make the world for companies who work with PII even harder.
 The common denominator of all these laws?
 It hits all sorts and sizes of companies, and you are guilty unless proven innocent.
 And the only way to prove innocence is to demonstrate that you have applied security and privacy by design and default principles.